 new insights

-Little regulatory molecules called microRNAs are essential for proper maturation, composition, and function in the postnatal retina.
+Little regulatory molecules called micro-RNAs are essential for proper maturation, composition, and function in the postnatal retina.

 Why is it important to know that miRNAs play a role in retinal development?
-Well, knowing which specific miRNAs play a role in regulating a specific cell type will help to develop better tools for cell reprogramming and other tools in regenerative medicine, including organoid research, which are promising approaches to restoring lost cells in patients.
+Well, knowing which specific miRNAs are regulating a specific cell type will help to develop better tools for endogenous cell reprogramming or for organoid research, two current promising strategies in regenerative medicine to restore lost neurons in patients.

 Kang, S., Larbi, D., Bruns, E., Hahne, K., Khodadadi-Jamayran, A., Sreenivasaiah, C., Lima Carneiro, M., Andrade, M., Batsuuri, K., Chen, S., Jager, J., Viswanathan, S., Clark, B.S., Wohl, S. G. 2025.
 “Dicer is essential for proper maturation, composition, and function in the postnatal retina.” iScience, 28, 113794.